ChicoBitcoinJoe/community/notes.md

 - Create Community
     - Card is dreadful

+- Voting
+    - vt should be an icon and look better in general

 ## Backburner ##

 - Prune old data from localStorage
     - Implemented but not tested!
 - Metamask loading late occasionally
     - Metamask hard at work on this